Rules (Doja Cat song): Critical reception

 Lakin Starling of Pitchfork wrote, "[Rules] captures a more serious—though hardly humorless—mood, pairing eerie old-western bass with Doja's memorable command: 'Play with my pussy, but don't play with my emotions.'"
 Following the release of the song, Shaad D'Souza of The Fader placed the song on the 20 Best Pop Songs Right Now list admiring the "loose, funky production" as well as Doja's "charisma and charm".

-Many publications such as Elle and Pitchfork praised "Rules" and pointed out the similarities of Doja Cat's lyrical delivery to those of Kendrick Lamar.
+Many publications, such as Elle and Pitchfork, praised "Rules" and cited the similarities of Doja Cat's lyrical delivery to those of Kendrick Lamar.

 Credits and personnel

 Credits adapted from Hot Pink liner notes.